 Then my guy told me something else.
 “Don’t try… Just write,” he said.

 My little boy is snuggled in, watching movies next to me.
 His fever-warmed skin pressed against mine.
 I nuzzle my face into his sweaty head of hair as his blue eyes gaze up at Wreck-It-Ralph.
 All while remembering to breathe out a quiet thankfulness for this moment, time alone with my Tiny while my older two are at school.

 Days like today take place—they just do.

-Triggers come and sad, anxious days will occur.
-But just as the delicate bird sings his song amongst the wintry frost, I choose to believe I will see the goodness of the Lord IN the now.
+Triggers come, and sad, anxious days will occur.
+But just as the delicate bird sings a song amongst the wintry frost, I choose to believe in the goodness of the Lord right now.

 Reminders of past victories and present grace.